-4.7.1 As the second line of defence, the responsibilities of Risk Management function should include to:
+4.7.1 As the second line of defence, the responsibilities of Risk Management function should include:

-- Monitor cyber risk as part of operational risk - Facilitate effective risk management and control practices - Propose the risk tolerance of the institution for approval by the Board - Liaise with the CISO or equivalent to incorporate cybersecurity into overall governance, risk and compliance program and processes - Report risk-related information - Provide risk treatment plans for identified cyber risks - 4.7.2 A financial institution's cyber risk assessment process should be consistent with its enterprise risk management framework.
-Such consistency is important, and recognises that a financial institution's cyber risk assessment process is likely to share common elements with the policies, procedures and controls that it has established to manage other areas of risks. - Evaluation of cyber risks in a systematic, impact-driven structure from the board level down to control objectives and metric thresholds. - Examples of metrics to measure impact of a cyber risk include: - a) Duration of unavailability of critical functions and services - b) Number of stolen records or affected accounts - c) Volume of customers impacted - d) Amount of lost revenue due to business downtime, including both existing and future business opportunities - e) Percentage of service level agreements breached - 4.7.3 FIs should institute effective risk management practices and internal controls to achieve data confidentiality 9, information security, reliability, resiliency and recoverability in the organization. - 4.7.4 This process should be updated in response to material changes in the business model, operating environment and strategic direction.
+- Monitoring cyber risk as part of operational risk - Facilitating effective risk management and control practices - Proposing the risk tolerance of the institution for approval by the Board - Liaising with the CISO or equivalent to incorporate cybersecurity into overall governance, risk and compliance programme and processes

+- Reporting risk-related information - Ensuring that a suitable risk treatment plan has been prepared by the first line of defence - 4.7.2 A financial institution's cyber risk assessment process should be consistent with its enterprise risk management framework.
+Such consistency is important, and recognises that a financial institution's cyber risk assessment process is likely to share common elements with the policies, procedures and controls that it has established to manage other areas of risks. - Evaluation of cyber risks in a systematic, impact-driven structure from the board level down to control objectives and metric thresholds. - Examples of metrics to measure impact of a cyber risk include: - a) Duration of unavailability of critical functions and services - b) Number of stolen records or affected accounts - c) Volume of customers impacted - d) Amount of lost revenue due to business downtime, including existing and future business opportunities - e) Percentage of service level agreements breached - 4.7.3 FIs should institute effective risk management practices and internal controls to achieve data confidentiality 7, information security, reliability, resiliency and recoverability in the organization. - 4.7.4 This process should be updated in response to material changes in the business model, operating environment and strategic direction.